 This is not all.
 Disney also studies hard data related to preferences and patterns such as crowd flow, transportation use, occupancy rates, and other important factors, so resources can be deployed efficiently.
-In addition, trained experts conduct focus groups of 8 to 10 Guests to gather feedback on specific issues that are on the evaluation.
+In addition, trained experts conduct focus groups of between 8 to 10 Guests to gather feedback on specific issues on the evaluation forms.

 In all, more than 1 million guests a year are surveyed, and the information leads to continuous improvements in service.

-Don’t let the term ‘Guestology’ fool you.
+Don’t let the term “Guestology” fool you.
 You don’t have to run a hotel or restaurant to practice Guestology.
-After all, the purpose is to gather accurate, reliable information in order to provide better products and services, and that something every business needs to do.
+After all, the purpose is to gather accurate, reliable information to provide better products and services, and that is something every business needs to do.

-Follow the compass – at Disney World, Guestology combines demographics with psychographics.
-The former give you measurable facts about your customers, like where they come from, how they travel, how big their families are, and so forth; the latter tells you who those customers really are.
+At Disney World, Guestology combines demographics with psychographics.
+The former gives you measurable facts about your customers, like where they come from, how they travel, how big their families are, and so on; the latter tells you who those customers really are.

 - What do you people who planned a trip to Disney World need?
 A vacation.

 - What do those vacationing guests want?
-Lots of things, of course, but mostly they want fun, hassle three trips and memories to last a lifetime.
+Lots of things, of course, but mostly they want fun, hassle-free trips and memories to last a lifetime.

 - What stereotypes and preconceived notions did they bring with them?
-Research reveal reveal is positive ones such as clean facilities, friendly people, and fun-filled days, as well as negatives such as long queues and high prices.
+Research reveals positive ones such as clean facilities, friendly people and fun-filled days, as well as negatives such as long queues and high prices.

-- What emotions do guess experience when they’re at Disney World?
-Common responses include excitement, thrills, and tiredness at the end of the day.
+- What emotions do guests experience when they’re at Disney World?
+Common responses include excitement, thrills and tiredness at the end of the day.

 What are the needs, wants, stereotypes, and emotions your customers bring to their interactions with your organisation?
 In order to stay ahead of the pack, I strongly suggest that you devote whatever time and resources you need to find out.

-You can fill in the four compass points regardless of the business you’re in.
-By filling in the data on all four compass points, you will come away with a clear understanding of your customers, and you can gear your hiring, your training, and your processes and systems towards exceeding their expectations.
+You can fill in the four compass points regardless of the type of business you’re in.
+By filling in the data on all four compass points, you will come away with a clear understanding of your customers, and you can gear your hiring, training, processes and systems towards exceeding expectations.

-Where ever you go and whatever you do, pay attention.
+Wherever you go and whatever you do, pay attention.
 There are many ways to gather information besides crunching numbers and reading reports.
-Coming up with great ideas is like going fishing: the why do you cast your net, the better your chances of cooking some good ones.
+Coming up with great ideas is like going fishing: the wider you cast your net, the better your chances of cooking some good ones.